 Best outdoor activity: Amsterdam Pedal

 Try something new and book a seat on Amsterdam Pedals to ride your way into the night on a man powered pedal bar.
 In short, you book a trip, sit at the bar with 15 others and drink while you pedal through the streets.
-The bar is BYOB, and is a perfect way to meet other travelers and locals, especially on Singles’ Wednesdays.
+The bar is BYOB, and is a perfect way to meet other travelers and locals.
 The Pedal Tavern, as it is known, comes with a driver/bartender who will steer you on a route easy for the legs.
 Check it out!

 Best historical architecture: Cathedral of Saint Paul